faiyted/VBA-challenge/README.md

 ** Create a script that loops through all the stocks for each quarter and outputs the following information:

-  - The ticker symbol : Loop through ticker for each quarter in column H
+  - The ticker symbol : Loop through ticker for each quarter

-  - Quarterly change: Loop through using close value from last date - open value from first date for each quarter in column J
+  - Quarterly change: Loop through using close value from last date - open value from first date for each quarter
     - if the value > 0 color in green, value < 0 color in red, value = 0 then  no color

-  - Percentage change: Loop through (last date - first date)/ first date *100 for each quarter in column K
+  - Percentage change: Loop through (last date - first date)/ first date *100 for each quarter
     - if the value > 0 color in green, value < 0 color in red, value = 0 then  no color

   - The total stock volume of the stock: Loop through Q1 to Q4 vol in column L